Water is vital to the electricity generation process.

 Using water wisely

 CS Energy uses a combination of recycled, raw, and town water at its power stations.
-Our most water efficient plants are Kogan Creek and Wivenhoe power stations.
+Our most water efficient plant is Kogan Creek Power Station near Chinchilla.

 Unlike conventional coal-fired power stations, Kogan Creek uses dry cooling technology, resulting in 95 percent less water use.